UMM-CSci/senior-seminar/_resources/Words of wisdom from past seniors.md

 ## During the course:

+- Set aside time 4 hours at least each week to try and work on the assignment due for next week so that you are prepared.
+- Trust in the cookie system.
+Go through the process one step at a time, and it's never bad to be thinking ahead.
+It definitely seems overwhelming at times, but that's why you have an advisor to help keep you on track and provide insight.
+Also pick a topic you find interesting, but don't pick one too difficult, or else you won't be able to explain it and that's what senior sem ultimately comes down to.
+- You can totally do this 🙂
 - Don't get stressed out.
 The professors are there to help you.
 - Expect to put a lot of time into it.
 - Do not procrastinate.